-Only full-time employees eligible for District healthcare benefits coverage may voluntarily decline such coverage in return for a monthly healthcare buyout payment.
-Part-time benefit eligible employees are not eligible to participate in the healthcare buyout payment.
+Only full-time employees eligible for Sewer District healthcare benefits coverage may voluntarily decline such coverage in return for a monthly healthcare buyout payment.
+Part-time benefit-eligible employees are not eligible to participate in the healthcare buyout payment.
 Dependents covered under the employee's policy are ineligible for healthcare buyout payments.

 As a condition to receive healthcare buyout payments, participating employees shall acknowledge and agree that they will be solely responsible for the payment of any healthcare costs incurred by their dependent(s) during the period of time that employees have agreed to receive healthcare buyout payments.
-In addition, employees must provide evidence of medical coverage from another source.
-The amount of the healthcare buyout is determined annually and for the 2022 plan year will be \$350 a month.
+In addition, employees must provide proof of other credible coverage in order to be eligible.
+For the 2024 plan year, the amount will be \$350 a month.